VinayKumar939/MNIST-Digital-Classification-and-Handwritten-Digit-Recognition/README.md

 # MNIST Digital Classification and Handwritten Digit Recognition

-A web-based application for real-time handwritten digit recognition using a Convolutional Neural Network (CNN) trained on the MNIST dataset.
+A web-based application for real-time handwritten digit recognition using a Convolutional Neural Network (CNN) and Support Vector Machine (SVM) trained on the MNIST dataset.
 This project demonstrates the power of machine learning in digit recognition with an interactive web interface.

 ## 🎯 Project Overview

 This project combines the MNIST dataset with a deep learning model to create an interactive web application where users can draw digits on a canvas and get real-time predictions.
-The model is trained using TensorFlow/Keras and deployed using TensorFlow.js for browser-based inference.

 ## ✨ Features